 It’s been almost two years since Michelle’s mother passed away at the age of 59.
 Madame Richard-Durand used to spend a lot of time in this cellar and her underground office, tasting wines and writing professional reviews to wine & food magazine she created in the late 80s.
-She was famous in the world of wine and undoubtedly had a gift to talk about it.
+She was famous in the world of wine and surely had a gift to talk about it.
 She loved inviting people for tastings and she adored to share her knowledge with others, including Michelle.

 Over the years, however, Michelle’s mother’s passion and devotion to wine turned into excessive daily drinking to lose consciousness.
 One day she simply didn’t wake up, leaving her daughter in a massive debt and even bigger pain.

 “There you are you little…” Michelle finally found the light switch, yet nothing happened when she switched the lights on “you got to be kidding me!
 C’mon!
 Switch yourself on!” – the woman yelled nervously, frustration in her voice.
-She clicked the switch for at least fifty times before eventually the lights went on.
+She clicked the switch for at least dozen times before eventually the lights went on.

 The cellar she knew so well in her childhood appeared in front of her adult eyes; it looked exactly as she remembered: damp, dark and full of wine bottles, yet it seemed much smaller and spiritually lifeless.